runtimeverification/khoon/README.md

 K framework implementation of Hoon.

 ISSUES:
- - Implicit brackets for cells not implemented.
+ - Pretty-printer does not remove explicit brackets in cells.
  - Errors are never thrown.

 TODO: